robertmand/FAIR-DaSH/_episodes/ep3.md

 #### Metadata and community standards
-Also you need to check if your metadata adhere to your community standards
+Also you need to check if your metadata adhere to your community standards, you can check the following principles if they are fulfilled or not:
 - (I1) (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
 - (I2) (Meta)data use vocabularies that follow FAIR principles.
 - (R1) (Meta)data are richly described with a plurality of accurate and relevant